Secret Garden (South Korean TV series): Synopsis

 A rationalizing Cinderella story between Gil Ra-im (Ha Ji-won), a stuntwoman, and Kim Joo-won (Hyun Bin), a high-end department store CEO.

 While trying to resolve a scandal involving Joo-won's cousin, Oska (Yoon Sang-hyun), (a famous singer), Ra-im and Joo-won meet and he finds himself stunned by her coolness.
-Joo-won does not understand why Ra-im is constantly on her mind, and decides to pursue her.
+Joo-won does not understand why Ra-im is constantly on his mind, and decides to pursue her.
 Though she initially is repelled by him, Ra-im gradually starts reciprocating his feelings.

 As two different worlds collide, Ra-im and Joo-won gradually learn about each other's worlds.
 Joo-won's mother does not want them to love each other.
 Despite his mother's objections, they get married.

 Meanwhile, Oska reunites with his first love, Yoon Seul (Kim Sa-rang), who has made a successful directing career for herself.
 However, Yoon Seul wants nothing to do with Oska, and instead has her eyes set on Joo-won.
 The story gets even more complicated and when Ra-im and Joo-won magically start switching bodies.